 Some key elements of the Youthworx model are as follows:

 - Small class size (15-18)

-- Multi layered staffing structure (Teacher, Youth Worker & industry professional)
+- Multi layered staffing structure (Teacher, Youth Worker, Industry Professionals and Job Pathways Coordinator)

 - Strengths based approach to learning

 - Teaching (& learning) methodology – competency based assessment, practical hands on learning in a collaborative context with public ‘media’ outcomes